Frederick Schomberg, 1st Duke of Schomberg: Early career

-After participating with his army in the revolution which deposed the reigning king Afonso VI of Portugal in favour of his brother Dom Pedro, and ending the war with Spain, Schomberg returned to France, became a naturalised Frenchman and bought the lordship of Coubert near Paris.
-He had been rewarded by the king of Portugal, in 1663, with the rank of Grandee, the title of count of Mértola and a pension of f 5000 a year.
-In 1673 he was brought by Charles II to England to take command of the newly formed Blackheath Army, which was planned to take part in an invasion of the Dutch Republic during the Third Anglo-Dutch War.
-However the army did not go into action before the Treaty of Westminster established peace, and was disbanded by the King following Parliamentary pressure.
+In 1667, he participated with his army in the palace revolution which stripped Alfonso of power, led by his brother Pedro, who became regent and ended the war with Spain in 1668.

+Schomberg returned to France, became a naturalised Frenchman and bought the lordship of Coubert near Paris.
+In 1673 he was brought by Charles II to England to take command of the newly formed Blackheath Army, intended for an invasion of the Dutch Republic during the Third Anglo-Dutch War.
+However the army did not go into action before the Treaty of Westminster (1674) established peace, and was disbanded by the King following Parliamentary pressure.

 He therefore again entered the service of France.
 His first operations in Catalonia were unsuccessful owing to the disobedience of subordinates and the rawness of his troops.
 On 19 June 1674, he was dealt a defeat at the Battle of Maureillas by Francisco de Tutavilla y del Rufo, but he retrieved the failure by retaking Fort de Bellegarde in 1675.
 For this he was made a marshal, being included in the promotion that followed the death of Turenne.
 The tide had now turned against the Huguenots, and Schomberg's merits had been long ignored on account of his adherence to the Protestant religion.
 The revocation of the Edict of Nantes (1685) forced him to leave his adopted country.

-Ultimately he became general-in-chief of the forces of the Frederick William, Elector of Brandenburg, and at Berlin he was the acknowledged leader of the thousands of Huguenot refugees there.
-Soon afterwards, with the Electors consent, he joined the Prince of Orange on his expedition to England in 1688, the Glorious Revolution, as second in command to the prince.
-The following year he was made a Knight of the Garter, was appointed Master-General of the Ordnance, was created Duke of Schomberg, and received from the House of Commons a vote of £100,000 to compensate him for the loss of his French estates, of which Louis had deprived him.
+Ultimately he became general-in-chief of the forces of Frederick William, Elector of Brandenburg, and at Berlin he was the acknowledged leader of the thousands of Huguenot refugees there.
+Soon afterwards, with the Elector's consent, he joined William of Orange on his invasion of England in 1688 (the Glorious Revolution) as second in command.
+The following year he was made a Knight of the Garter, was appointed Master-General of the Ordnance, was created Duke of Schomberg, and received from Parliament a grant of £100,000 to compensate him for the loss of his French estates, seized by Louis XIV.